odzioo123/WDPAI-app/README.md

-# Plan and Announcements manager
+# Plan and Announcements Manager

 ## Table of contents